 The Psychology of Guns

-3 reasons that people like and own firearms and 3 proposals to start reform
+Three reasons that people like and own firearms and proposals to start reform.

 "We talked about this after Columbine and Blacksburg, after Tucson, after Newtown, after Aurora, after Charleston.
 It cannot be this easy for somebody who wants to inflict harm on other people to get his or her hands on a gun.
 And what’s become routine, of course, is the response of those who oppose any kind of common-sense gun legislation.
 Right now, I can imagine the press releases being cranked out: ‘We need more guns,’ they’ll argue.
 ‘Fewer gun safety laws.’
 Does anybody really believe that?”

 Another mass shooting, another call for more gun control.
-And yet, if the past predicts the future, those calls won’t go far and will probably even spark a rise in guns sales, as they have after many of the recent mass shootings in the US.
-If more gun legislation is really “common-sense,” then why doesn’t it happen?
+And yet, if the past predicts the future, those calls won’t go far and will probably even spark a rise in gun sales, as they have after many of the recent mass shootings in the U.S. If more gun legislation is really “common-sense,” then why doesn’t it happen?

-If there’s any chance of reform in gun legislation, legislators and “anti-gun” proponents are going to have to understand why the “pro-gun” half the of country owns guns, likes guns, and sometimes invokes the NRA slogan “I’ll give you my gun when you pry it from my cold, dead hands” when the issue of gun control comes up.
-Here are 3 answers to that question:
+If there’s any chance of reform in gun legislation, legislators and “anti-gun” proponents are going to have to understand why the “pro-gun” half of the country owns guns, likes guns, and sometimes invokes the NRA slogan, “I’ll give you my gun when you pry it from my cold, dead hands,” when the issue of gun control comes up.
+Here are three answers to that question:

 "Over the past century, generations of US boys have grown up romanticizing the Wild West by playing ‘cowboys and Indians’ with replica six-shooters, battling each other as ‘cops and robbers’ armed with plastic revolvers, or staging vast campaigns of toy soldiers in which opposing armies were gunned down in droves.
 More recently, ‘first-person shooter’ simulations featuring both military and criminal role-plays have become some of the most successful video games of all time.
 A casual perusal of the top-grossing films of the past two decades is replete with examples of movies intended for children and adults alike that glorify gun violence along with posters featuring heroes posing with firearms, even in comedies."